mxdara/Gemstone-Prediction-Azure-deployment/README.md

 3. Model Training :
     * In this phase base model is tested .
 The best model found was catboost regressor.
     * After this hyperparameter tuning is performed on catboost and knn model.
-    * A final VotingRegressor is created which will combine prediction of catboost, xgboost and knn models.
     * This model is saved as pickle file.

 4. Prediction Pipeline :